Authentic Visual Data Literacy: Project Page

 Assessment

-In this phase of the project, we investigate whether students can interpret what authentic graphs they may see in their every day lives do and do not reveal, how we can measure their skills in doing so, and how to support the development of these skills.
+In this phase of the project, we investigate whether students can interpret what authentic graphs they may see in their every day lives do and do not reveal, and how we can measure their skills in doing so.

 Project Contributors